Today’s Sober Story comes from David, a 65-year-old based in Valencia Spain.

 Remember AA is not a religious program.
 I have a dream that one day in AA meetings the word god will not be mentioned and we will all talk about alcoholism, helping each other as best we can.
 Some members are incredibly selfish and only seem to do the first eleven steps.
 Einstein said: “To help each other, that is the answer to the question ‘why are we here’?”
 A friend of mine called Tim who died sober always said to a sponsee in trouble: “Who are you helping?”

 Around 10 years in it dawned on me that I ought to start doing something about the program being “A bridge to normal living.”
 Nearly all my friends were AA members.
 So I have done something about that over the past seven years and extended the idea of helping others to helping anyone, not just alcoholics.
 Once members have solid sobriety under their belt and have done service in AA they might ask themselves if they’re ready to take on the wider world as well.

 David writes under the pen name Vince Hawkins.
-His book An Atheists Unofficial Guide to AA was published in 2011 and his first novel Trader Bob will be available from November.
+His book An Atheists Unofficial Guide to AA was published in 2011.
 Visit his website here.

 Thanks for sharing.
 You have come amazingly d far!

 Thank you David, i always want to hear how each person’s journey is different and how it is the same too.

 I like that you started your own faction or group or mention a group of AA without god.
 Kudos on thinking outside the box yet staying sober and doing te work.

 Hi David…thanks for sharing your story.
 I tried the link to check out your website, but it doesn’t work.
 Traveling to Spain is on our bucket list.
 Valencia is high on our list to visit.
 Any tips you can give me would be greatly appreciated…like the best time to visit, what to see, etc. Big congrats on your long-term sobriety, my husband has 15 years, I am coming up on 4 years.